Key takeaways

 Hence, p-type silicon has an excess of positive charge carriers, and n-type silicon has an excess of negative charge carriers.
 When put together, these silicon layers create the p-n junction in the place of contact, creating an internal electric field within a cell.

 When sunlight strikes the surface of a solar panel, it excites the electrons within the cell, and the electric field pushes them from one side of the junction to another.
 This movement of electrons in one direction around the circuit within a cell creates an electric current that later flows from solar modules through a series of wires to power our homes.
+Understanding how solar panels are made highlights the manufacturing process and materials.

 Use your own personal savings calculation to shop and compare top providers